kefolen/Perudo/.junie/7_Mc_mixture_rollouts.md

 - Immediate expected utility of calling:
   - If the bid is true, caller loses a die (−1); if false, bidder loses a die (+1).
   - E[Δdice] = (+1)·(1 − P_true) + (−1)·P_true = 1 − 2·P_true.
-- Integration options:
+- Integration options (recommended first):
-  1) One-step analytic leaf (fastest, lowest variance):
-     - Use E[Δdice] as the rollout return for the “call” action directly.
-  2) Hybrid branching (slightly higher cost, still low variance):
+  1) Hybrid branching (semantics-preserving, low variance):
      - Evaluate two successor branches deterministically with weights:
        - With prob P_true: next state where caller loses a die.
        - With prob 1 − P_true: next state where bidder loses a die.
-     - Either:
-       - Stop at depth 1 using a static value function for these states, or
      - Continue MC rollouts from each successor weighted by these probabilities.
+This preserves the existing value semantics (terminal win probability in [0,1]).
+  2) One-step analytic leaf (experimental, fastest):
+     - Use E[Δdice] as the rollout return for the “call” action directly.
+     - Note: this changes the reward scale away from terminal win probability; only use if all competing actions use the same scaled reward, and document the change.

 Performance considerations
 - Precompute or cache binomial CDFs for given (M, p, r) to avoid repeated summation.